newville/wxmplot/README.txt

 the image and adjust the color table and intensity scale.

-Programmatically, one can make the same adjustments to an ImagePanel by changing its configuaration attributes and runnign the redraw() method.
+Programmatically, one can make the same adjustments to an ImagePanel by changing its configuaration attributes and running the redraw() method.

 =====

-last update: 2011-Nov-20   Matt Newville <newville@cars.uchicago.edu>
+last update: 2016-Oct-24   Matt Newville <newville@cars.uchicago.edu>